icos-project/Documentation/docs/Administration/ICOS Agent/installation.md

     # needed only if ocm-descriptor: true
     ocmDM:
+      # client id and client secret from the OpenID Client created before
       iamClientId: ****
       iamClientSecret: ****

     # needed only if nuvla.enabled: true
     nuvlaDM:
+      # client id and client secret from the OpenID Client created before
       iamClientId: ****
       iamClientSecret: ****
+      # to be created in the Nuvla Portal
       nuvlaApiKey: ****
       nuvlaApiSecret: ****